 Legislative Initiatives in the 107th Congress.
 Numerous initiatives focus in whole or in part on easing restrictions on food and medical exports to Cuba.
 Several focus on lifting private financing restrictions for agricultural sales set forth in the Trade Sanctions Reform and Export Enhancement Act of 2000 (P.L.
 106-387, Title IX, Section 910).

-The Senate version of the 2002 "Farm Bill," S. 1731 (Harkin), introduced November 27, 2001, would lift such financing restrictions.
-The Bush Administration strongly opposes lifting the financing restrictions because of "Cuba's denial of basic civil rights to its citizens as well as its egregious rejection of the global coalition's efforts against terrorism."
-The Senate report to the bill (S.Rept.
+The Senate version of the 2002 "Farm Bill," H.R.
+2646 (which the Senate passed February 13, 2002, after incorporating the language of S. 1731 as an amendment) would lift such financing restrictions.
+The Bush Administration strongly opposes lifting the financing restrictions because of "Cuba's denial of basic civil rights to its citizens as well as its egregious rejection of the global coalition's efforts against terrorism."14 The Senate report to S. 1731 (S.Rept.
 107-117) notes that lifting the private financing restrictions would permit U.S. exporters to gain access to a potential market of about \$400 million annually but would not commit U.S. government funds.
-In addition to the Farm Bill, S. 171 (Dorgan), introduced January 24, 2001, S. 239 (Hagel), introduced February 1, 2001, and H.R.
-173 (Serrano), introduced January 3, 2001, would also lift the restrictions on private financing of agricultural sales to Cuba.
+The House version of H.R.
+2646 does not contain the financing provision, so the issue will be resolved in conference.